nalbion/time-riders/README.md

    - TextMeshPro
    - Unity Input System (optional)
 4. Open the Main scene
-5. Build for WebGL platform
+5. Build and Run

 ### Building for Web
-1. Go to File > Build Settings
+1. Go to File > Build and Run
-2. Select WebGL platform
-3. Add all scenes to build
-4. Configure Player Settings:
-   - Company Name: Your Name
-   - Product Name: Time Riders
-   - WebGL Template: Default or Minimal
-5. Build and deploy to web server
+2. The game will be available at http://localhost:53353

 ## 🎯 Gameplay